-Here in Milwaukee, Pnina works full-time on Milwaukee’s eleven campuses, engaging students of all backgrounds in Israel education and travel.
-She chose to come to Milwaukee because of the amazing people, and she is very excited to be here and to get to know everyone.
+Here in Milwaukee, Or works full-time on Milwaukee’s eleven campuses, engaging students of all backgrounds in Israel education and travel.
+Or hopes to strengthen students relationship with Israel by taking college students to Israel and bringing Israel on campus.